mephi42/initramfs-wrap/README.md

   kill QEMU.
 [Here is the fix](https://stackoverflow.com/a/49751144).
 * Some scripts in the original initramfs might access `/dev/console` directly, bypassing `tmux`.
 Such scripts need to be adjusted.
+* Wrapped initramfs will consume ~256M extra RAM.
+If the system does not boot, try increasing QEMU RAM.

 # Links